umeshdhakedCGI/SpringTask1/readme.md

-This is Task 1 Solution in git chile branch.
+This is Task 2 Solution.